 As reward for our work the local community donated us a piece of land to build a meeting hall in 2006.
 The building is used for our meetings, silk distribution, and as a place to get together.

 We have become an example of a successful development project and role models for other single mothers in Vietnam.
 Our lives were featured in an exhibition called 'Single mothers' voices' at the Hanoi Womens' Museum in 2011.
-You can see the entire exhibition here.
+See the entire exhibition.

 The current situation